MicrosoftDocs/customer-insights/ci-docs/journeys/developer-push-interactions.md

 In order to report on open rates, the application needs to send this data back to Customer Insights - Journeys.

 > [!IMPORTANT]
 > To track links that recipients open in notifications, you must collect customer tracking consent.
-To learn more about strategies for collecting customer consent in Customer Insights - Journeys, visit the [Consent Management Overview](real-time-marketing-compliance-settings.md)
+Learn more about strategies for collecting customer consent in Customer Insights - Journeys: [Consent management overview](real-time-marketing-compliance-settings.md)

 ## Send events to Customer Insights - Journeys